suryaravula/Pizaa-sales-Analysis/README.md

 Open the Power BI dashboard file in Power BI Desktop.
 Customize the visuals and reports as needed.
 Share the generated insights with stakeholders.

+  Credits: Thanks for detail visualization lecture on sales Data Tutorials and Swapnjeet